clinical-genomics-uppsala/marple_rd_tc/docs/steps.md

 ---
 ## QC
-For quality control several the [QC-module](https://github.com/hydra-genetics/qc/tree/ca947b1) is used and the results are then summarized/aggregated into a MultiQC-report.
+For quality control several the **QC** module ([ReadTheDocs](https://hydra-genetics-qc.readthedocs.io/en/latest/) or [github](https://github.com/hydra-genetics/qc/tree/ca947b1)) is used and the results are then summarized/aggregated into a MultiQC-report.

 <br />